History of Tottenham Hotspur F.C.: New stadium

 The construction of a new stadium was initiated at on land adjacent to White Hart Lane in 2015.
 The new stadium has a seating capacity of 62,062, considerably greater than the 36,000 of White Hart Lane.
 A section of the North Stand was removed to allow building work on the new stadium to proceed next to the old stadium.
 The removal of part of the stand reduced the capacity of the stadium, and European matches were held at Wembley Stadium for the 2016–17 season to comply with the ticketing requirement for European games.
 A club attendance record of 85,512 spectators was reported for the 2016–17 UEFA Champions League game against Bayer Leverkusen, which Spurs lost 1–0.
 Spurs played their last game at White Hart Lane on 14 May 2017, a 2–1 victory over Manchester United that secured their second place in the Premier League.

 In the summer of 2017, White Hart Lane was demolished to allow the new stadium to be completed, and all Tottenham's home games were played at Wembley for the 2017–18 season.
 As the stadium has a higher capacity, this season saw a series of record attendances for Premier League games, the highest at the North London Derby on 10 February 2018 when 83,222 spectators witnessed Spurs' 1–0 win over Arsenal.
 Tottenham failed to make any new signings in the summer transfer window of 2018, the first club not to do so in the Premier League.
 They also failed to sign anyone in the next transfer window in January.
 They nevertheless had their best start in the Premier League in the 2018–19 season, ended by a home defeat against Manchester City.
 After some delay, the new stadium, Tottenham Hotspur Stadium, was completed and opened on 3 April 2019.
 The first game at the stadium, the Premier League game against Crystal Palace, was won by Tottenham 2–0, with Son Heung-min scoring the first-ever official goal at the new stadium.

 Tottenham started the 2018–19 UEFA Champions League poorly, gaining only one point in the first three games of the group stage.
 They managed to qualified for the knockout phase with a late equalising goal against Barcelona.
 After beating Borussia Dortmund in the Round of 16, the team staged a dramatic win on away goals (4–4 on aggregate) against Manchester City in the quarter-final, followed by a last-gasp victory over Ajax in the dying seconds of the semi-final, achieved with a hat-trick by Lucas Moura to overcome a 3–0 deficit on aggregate in the second half of the return leg.
 Tottenham reached their first ever Champions League final.
-However, they were beaten 2–0 in an uninspiring final, and finished runners-up.
+However, they were beaten 2–0 by Liverpool in an uninspiring final, and finished runners-up.